webis-de/small-text/CONTRIBUTING.md

 - README.md
   - Documentation Badge should link to the version of the most recent release (link AND img)
   - Link references at the bottom should point to the most recent release

+### Checking for Correctness

+- Check every step of the above Pull Request Checklist

 ## Contributors